 Tampa General Hospital

-The Tampa General Hospital is an 818 bed non-profit general medical/surgical hospital.
+The Tampa General Hospital is a 1,041 bed non-profit general medical/surgical hospital.
 It is located adjacent to downtown Tampa on Davis Islands, one of the nicest residential areas of Tampa .
 It is a 20-30 minute drive from the USF campus.
-Tampa General Hospital is the major teaching hospital for USF with residency programs in most specialties and fellowship programs in many various sub-specialties.
+Tampa General Hospital is the primary teaching hospital for USF with residency programs in most specialties and fellowship programs in many various sub-specialties.
 It is the only Level I Trauma Center on the West Coast of Florida, which affords significant emergency radiology experience.
 It also has a burn center, childbirth center, and children's medical center.

 The Department of Radiology is equipped with state-of-the-art multislice spiral CT, angiography, and ultrasound equipment.
 The ultrasound department provides services in general, obstetric, and vascular sonography.
 Nuclear Medicine provides full coverage in general and cardiac nuclear medicine.
 Three 1.5 Tesla MRI units are also on site.
 The recently opened Bayshore Pavilion houses the Cardiovascular Center which consists of 47 private pre- and post-procedure rooms, six cardiac catheterization laboratories and six interventional radiology suites.
 The Radiology Department has a collection of reference books, a large collection of videotapes, and a teaching file.
 The hospital has a general medical library with over 2,000 textbooks, 18,000 bound volumes, 425 major journals.